Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 1. In the **SAML Signing Certificate** section, copy the value for `App Federation Metadata Url`.
 We will use it on the .NET MVC project.

+### Customize Claims Emitted in Tokens

+In Azure AD, it is possible to customize claims emitted in tokens for specific applications.
+Check the [permitted values that can be emitted](https://docs.microsoft.com/azure/active-directory/develop/active-directory-claims-mapping#table-3-valid-id-values-per-source) and [SAML exceptions and restrictions](https://docs.microsoft.com/azure/active-directory/develop/active-directory-claims-mapping#exceptions-and-restrictions).

+In order to customize the claims emitted in tokens, you have to create a **claim mapping policy** and assign it to the desired application.
+Learn [how to create and assign a claim mapping policy](https://docs.microsoft.com/azure/active-directory/develop/active-directory-claims-mapping#claims-mapping-policy-assignment).

 ## Configure the .NET MVC project (WebApp_SAML) to use your app registration

 Open the project **WebApp_SAML** in your IDE (like Visual Studio) to configure the code.